Zach Ertz Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Recent Performances

-- In last week's game against the Colts, Ertz was targeted 13 times and racked up eight catches for 54 yards.
+- In last week's outing against the Colts, Ertz was targeted 13 times, picking up 54 yards on eight receptions.

 Ertz's Arizona Teammates